Onelinerhub/onelinerhub/python-matplotlib/how-to-plot-world-map-copy.md

-# How to plot world map COPY
+# How to plot points on a world map

 ```python
 import matplotlib.pyplot as plt